Gen. (Ret.) Greg TouhillJune 19, 2019

 Each Appgate IoT Connector instance is designed to scale for both volume and throughput, and is able to handle a wide array of today’s medical IoT devices.
 By isolating and limiting access, Appgate is able to prevent lateral attacks while allowing devices to seamlessly perform their functions.
 It operates in-line and can be easily deployed without replacing existing hardware or software.
 Standard with Appgate is the ability to integrate threat intelligence, reporting, or visualization to provide proactive actions and real-time responses to mitigate attacks.

-To learn more about how to protect your healthcare organization’s IoT devices, take a look at the IoT Connector.
+To learn more about how to protect your healthcare organization’s IoT devices, take a look at the IoT Connector use case.

 *Gartner, Focus Now on Digital Security Opportunities Within Connected Medical Devices, Anurag Gupta and Saniye Alaybeyi, 7 January 2019